KateR-S/intro_to_r/README.md

 ```sudo R```
 3. Check where R is going to install its packages
 ```Sys.getenv()```
-`R_LIBS_USER` is where your packages go by default when you're not sudo, `R_LIBS_SOMTHING` is where they go when you are.
+`R_LIBS_USER` is where your packages go by default when you're not sudo, `R_HOME` is where they go when you are.
 This is important because there are a number of ways of installing packages in R, and not all of them allow you to specify where to put them!
-If you want to change any of these locations, then
+If you want to change any of these locations, then go ahead and just change these environment variables interactively or in your `.rprofile` file.

 ## installing packages
 There are a number of ways to install packages.